cnico/dio-chacon-wifi-api/Protocol.md

     {"method":"POST","path":"/device/L4HActuator_.../action/mvtlinear","parameters":{"movement":"down"},"id":8}

+The Response sends immediately an acknowledge response :

+    {"id":8,"status":200}

-The Response sends lots of data including the configuration and the current position of the shutter.
+Then the server sends one event containing some data including the configuration and the current position of the shutter.

     {
     "name": "deviceState",
     "action": "update",
     "data": {...
         }
     }

 At the end of movment, another response is sent from the server that is similar to the previous answer but with a "stop" event.